 A well screwed up infrastructure is almost impossible to fix.
 Therefore, extensive planning should always be done before you dig the first hole.

 What is the conclusion they came up with?
-A web of the main roads is going to divert the traffic into several directions.
-US 41 will remain the main traffic artery.
-Four lanes on US 41 will guarantee a fast west – east (and vice versa) passage.
+A web of the main roads is going to divert the traffic in several directions.
+US 41 will remain the primary traffic artery.
+Four lanes on US 41 will guarantee a fast west-east (and vice versa) passage.
 A big roundabout will probably eliminate waiting time associated with traffic lights.
-It is so boring staring at those red lights, right?
+It is so dull staring at those red lights, right?

 Manasota Beach Road, which runs parallel to US 41, but further south, will be widened.
 River Road, the West Villages Parkway and SR 776 are designed to divert the traffic in north-south bound directions and flush the traffic out to I-75.

 In about 20 years many motorized vehicles will be electric cars.
 That will reduce noise and pollution significantly and many cities will become more livable again.

 What is the price range for homes in the West Villages?
 Right now homes are selling from the mid $200’s, and they go up well into the $1 million and beyond.
 The price indicates that the West Villages are not exactly going to be a part of the “affordable housing” program.
-With a medium price level in the mid $300’s the village is exactly doing what it was meant to do – attracting middle-class and upper-middle-class residents to the North Port area.
+With a medium price level in the mid $300’s the village is attracting middle- and upper-middle-class residents to the North Port area.